An Adversarial Approach to Identification: Models without parametric restrictions

 \subsection{Linear programming}

 The computation of $\Thetam$ requires computation of the discrepancy function \eqref{def:T_theta}.
 This may seem challenging, as it involves a search over measures in $\mathcal{M}_\theta$ and over functions $\phi \in \Phi_b(\mathcal{Z})$.
-Under the conditions of Theorem \ref{thm:convexity}, computing $T(\theta)$ only requires solving a linear program (LP).
-Below, we provide a sketch, leaving the details to Section \ref{app:linear_programming}.
-Section \ref{S:LP_extremal} provides the LP for the general case of Proposition \ref{P:main}.
+However, computing $T(\theta)$ only requires solving a linear program (LP).
+Below, we provide a sketch, leaving the details to Section \ref{app:computation_general}.
+The approach extends to the models in Section \ref{sec:nonlinearpanels}.

+Our theoretical results allow for $\mathcal Z$ and $\mathcal W$ to be Polish spaces, cf. Assumptions \ref{A:zero} and \ref{A:probabilitymeasure}.
+For the purpose of computation, we may restrict attention to the case of finite supports, \( \mathcal Z = \{z_1,\cdots,z_L\}, \; \mathcal W = \{w_1,\cdots,w_M\}. \) Note that the linear program presented here does not rely on discreteness of $\mathcal Z$ and $\mathcal W$.
+Rather, it relies on the linearity of the map between probability measures as in \eqref{IB:linearoperator}.
+When $\mathcal Z$ and $\mathcal W$ are discrete, the map takes the form of a matrix, which is the case here.